Istituto Marangoni – Zaha Hadid Architects

 Retail is undergoing a profound transformation with only a few solutions being provided.
 Technology has dramatically changed the way people shop, the consumers’ needs and perceptions are slowly shifting, opening the ground for new and interesting opportunities that the new generation of designers need to grasp and influence.
 New format based on experiences led solution and social interaction are more and more frequent.
 Hybrid activities within the retail premises are studied and encouraged by developers and brands.
 We want to see how interior design can inspire and influence the international community’s values.

-The following documents must also be submitted with the portfolio work as part of the application process:
+The following documents must also be submitted as part of the application process: